 - Price.
-Now that the HERO5 is out there are some good deals to be had on the previous model.
-Stocks won’t last forever, of course, as the HERO4s become harder to find.
+Now that newer models are out, there are some good deals to be had on the previous model.
+Stocks won’t last forever, of course, as the HERO 4s become harder to find.
 But there are some compelling deals to be had.

 Price and Availability

 One of the best things about the HERO 5 Black is that GoPro reduced the MSRP to $399.99, where the HERO 4 Black’s MSRP started at $499.
 And that is a pretty compelling feature in itself.
 The upshot is that you get a better camera for a lower price.

 Both now discontinued models, so they’re becoming harder to find new.
 But there’s a good chance of picking up used copies–I buy most of my used gear from KEH; you can check their current GoPro inventory here.

 Released in September 2023, the HERO12 Black is GoPro's newest model.